What is a music producer?

 I write lyrics.
 Can I turn these into a full song?

 Yes.
 Send me your lyrics with references of how you'd like your song to sound, and along with my top-line writer, we will create a melody and production for your lyrics.
+You can view my other services here.

 I have a melody, lyrics and chords.
 Will I lose any share of the writing if someone produces it?